-With Emergency Alerts, team members simply press a button to send an audio recording and their location with high priority to a designated emergency channel.
+With Zello's Emergency Alerts, team members simply press a button to send an audio recording and their location with high priority to a designated emergency channel.
 This immediately shares the nature and location of an emergency to those that need to know.
-To learn more about emergency channels, keep reading this post, or click on the button below to watch a quick explainer video:

 Emergency Alerts keep your workforce safe, informed, and connected with a push-to-talk app.
-This is especially powerful for organizations with lone workers, remote workers, and field workers.
+This is especially powerful for organizations with employees who work alone, remote, or in the field.
 Through mass communication, geolocation sharing, and emergency channels, employees quickly respond to and resolve critical events.

 Team members in distress press the emergency button in the push-to-talk app, which is accessible from any talk screen.
 When the emergency button is pressed, Zello automatically: